-Located in the heart of rural Cheshire, 12 miles south of Liverpool, the Veterinary School's Leahurst Campus employs over 350 staff, including over 100 veterinary surgeons and teaches veterinary students in all years of their studies, but especially those in their fourth and fifth years.
-The site is home to two farms, two referral hospitals, and two of the Institute's three first-opinion practices (the first-opinion practice for small animals is located in the city of Liverpool itself).
+Located in the heart of rural Cheshire, 12 miles south of Liverpool, the Veterinary School's Leahurst campus employs over 350 staff, including over 100 veterinary surgeons and teaches veterinary students in all years of their studies, but especially those in their fourth and fifth years.

-In addition, the Leahurst main building includes a student common room, a lecture theatre, a clinical skills laboratory, two data centres, and two post mortem rooms, as well as research and diagnostic laboratories.
+In addition, the Leahurst main building includes a student common room, a lecture theatre, a clinical skills laboratory, two data centres, and two post-mortem rooms, as well as research and diagnostic laboratories.
 Each hospital has dedicated teaching spaces for small group seminars, and rooms in which to present ‘rounds’ every day.
-There is an equine museum which houses various models and specimens of clinical interest as well as diagnostic-image viewing suites where students can examine x-rays, MRI and CT scans.
+There is an equine museum that houses various models and specimens of clinical interest as well as diagnostic-image viewing suites where students can examine x-rays, MRI and CT scans.

 Uniquely for a veterinary school, we own two working farms that provide fantastic teaching opportunities for our students, and for the many school children (vets of the future we hope) who come to the visitor centre.

-The latest addition to the campus is the Henry Edwards Learning Centre, which opened in May 2013.
-This houses the farm animal practice, along with a number of seminar rooms and small-group teaching rooms.
+The Henry Edwards Learning Centre houses the farm animal practice, along with a number of seminar rooms and small-group teaching rooms.
 A microscopy suite and a clinical skills laboratory are also housed within the centre, as well as the campus library.
-The library is open every day from 7am until midnight and houses text books & journals, two study areas and computer facilities.
+The library is accessible to students all the time via their student cards and houses textbooks and journals, two study areas and computer facilities.

 I chose to come to Liverpool because of the high quality of practical-thinking vets the school produces.
 There is a really strong community amongst staff and students that creates an excellent learning environment.Ed Crystal